Ketorolac (Into the nose)

 How to Use This Medicine

-- If you are using the nasal spray for the first time, you will need to prime the spray.
-To do this, pump the bottle five times until some of the medicine sprays out.
+- The first time you use each bottle, you will need to prime the pump.
+To do this, pump the bottle 5 times until some of the medicine sprays out.
 The bottle is now ready to use.

 - Before using the medicine, gently blow your nose to clear the nostrils.